Exactly how do you get started with visual strategies? Where do you begin? It’s a common question.

 To help you weave your way through the maze of advice out there, I thought I’d create some beginners tips that you can use today.

-I’ve been encouraging the use of visual strategies for students with autism and special learning needs for so many years now that they need to build a historical marker for me somewhere.
+I’ve been encouraging the use of visual strategies for students with autism and special learning needs for so many years.
 But in all these years, there are a few “basics” I want to share.

-These tips are usable in any classroom for any student on the autism spectrum.
+These tips can be used in any classroom for any student on the autism spectrum.
 The principles apply to all of them.
 The implementation will vary somewhat depending on each student’s age, skill level and the environment.

 BIG tip # 1